 It is a communion among holy persons (persons in the state of grace)

-And a communion in holy things (prayers, works, joys, sorrows & suffering united with Christ and offered out of love)
+And a communion in holy things (primarily the sacraments - especially the Eucharist, but also the prayers, works, joys, sorrows & suffering united with Christ and offered out of love)

-What each one does or suffers in and for Christ bears fruit for all.
+What each one does or suffers through, with and in Christ bears fruit for all.

-“You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide; so that whatever you ask the Father in my name, he may give it to you” (John 15:16).
+“You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide" (John 15:16).